 Occupational Therapy is a profession that supports people across the lifespan to do the things they want or need to do through therapeutic use of activities.
 For children, the important goals of childhood is to grow, learn and play.
 There are many individual occupations and activities within these areas, and for children, what is often important for them is to make and maintain friends, be able to play well in the areas that interest them, and feel good about themselves.

 It’s important that children feel great about themselves, and what they do.
 At The Playful Place we have a specific aim to empower children to be the best they can be, feel good about themselves and to know they are a valued and important person.
-Many children with a neuro-diverse diagnosis know that something about them might be a bit different.
+Many children with a neuro-diverse diagnosis know that something about them might be a bit different to what they often see around them.
 We want them to know that everyones brain is different, and they are just as valued and important as everyone else.

 Developed by Daniel B. LeGoff, LEGO-Based Therapy is a social development program which provides effective social development intervention to children with Autism Spectrum Disorder and other conditions effecting social skills.
 It is evidence based, meaning it has been studied and recreated successfully by other professionals.

 The program involves participants taking on roles specific to building a LEGO set.
 These roles include the Engineer, the Supplier and the Builder.
-Each role has specific tasks they need to perform to help the group.
+Each role has specific tasks they need to do to help the group.
 The group must work together to achieve the build.
-Social skills are coached and practiced while the group together builds the set of their choice.
-Motivation is high due to the interest LEGO holds for the participants, reducing the challenge of learning the social skills.
+Social skills are explored while the group together builds the set of their choice.
+Motivation is high due to the interest LEGO holds for the participants.

-Participants for a LEGO group are very carefully matched according to their existing social skills, and groups start off with 2 or 3 participants.
+Participants for a LEGO group are very carefully matched according to their interests, existing skills, and groups have 2 or 3 participants only.
 This supports a successful group dynamic, and sometimes can take a bit of time to find the right match between participants.

-Although there may be options elsewhere to engage in a short LEGO therapy group for 6-8 weeks, the research is very clear, that the greatest results from the program come after 2 terms of consistent therapy.
+Although there may be options to engage in a short LEGO therapy group for 4-6 weeks, the research is very clear, that the greatest results from the program come after 2 terms of consistent therapy.

 1 in 10 babies in New Zealand are born premature.
 This ranges from 24 weeks gestation to 36 weeks gestation.
 Research shows that a large factor in premature babies positive health and wellbeing outcomes is dependent on the environment in which they return home to.
 This is great news for families as it means you can play an active role in supporting your babies development in those very important first 1000 days.